StevenSermeus/MysqlDockerIntelliJ/readme.md

 You can start your container that is in the container section or manage your image and network from there now !

+## 6 Connection

+You can connect from anywhere just by going for the localhost (127.0.0.1) and the default port of MySQL 3306 .
 ## End

 I hope this tutorial helped you !